zimosworld/SSLTools/README.md

 ## What is this?

-SSL Tools is a set of tools that allow you to
+SSL Tools is a set of tools that allows you to

 * Decode PEM encoded certificate and certificate request
 * Confirm if a certificate/private key and certificate/certificate request (CSR) go together